Table of contents

 Recognition functions as a business strategy

-At its best, recognition isn’t a program employees opt into — it’s part of how the business runs.
-For CHROs, it’s a way to guide behavior, reinforce priorities, and make expectations clear without adding another layer of process.
+For CHROs, recognition operates as a business strategy; a way to guide behavior, reinforce priorities, and make expectations clear without adding another layer of process.
 When recognition is treated strategically, it supports your people agenda instead of competing with it.

 Recognition drives business outcomes

-Recognition shows up where HR feel pressure most: engagement, retention, and performance.
+Recognition helps drive the organizational outcomes that HR feels the most pressure to meet: engagement, retention, and performance.
 Organizations that recognize employees consistently see lower voluntary turnover within reported ranges, stronger engagement, and better productivity and performance.
-Just as important, recognition helps employees understand what hard work looks like — and repeat it.
+Just as important, recognition helps employees understand what hard work looks like and repeat it.

 Recognition delivers a cost‑effective approach to retention and performance